stirlingv/xfed/README.md

 - Python 3.13.1 (recommended) installed on your system
 - Git installed on your system

+## Contributing

+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## Step 1: Clone the Repository

 Open your terminal and run: